-Histamine is notorious to reacting to plant material.
+Histamine is notorious for reacting to plant material.

 On top of this, all the research is on CBD by itself (which is called Isolate).

-It's one of the reason we focus on CBD Isolate.
+It's one of the reasons we focus on CBD Isolate.

 That's really the biggest issue but it's not the only one.